pingcap/docs-cn/system-variables.md

 ### tidb_skip_utf8_check

 - Scope: SESSION | GLOBAL
-- Default value: 0
+- Default value: OFF
 - This variable is used to set whether to skip UTF-8 validation.
 - Validating UTF-8 characters affects the performance.
-When you are sure that the input characters are valid UTF-8 characters, you can set the variable value to 1.
+When you are sure that the input characters are valid UTF-8 characters, you can set the variable value to `ON`.

 ### tidb_slow_log_threshold